ionic-enterprise/ionic-training-decks/src/assets/data/markdown/pwa-ionic-react/host.md

 - **Progressive Web App:** 54
 - **Best Practices:** 100

-This indicates that our app is performaing well from a general web application perspective, but it is falling down from a PWA perspetive.
+This indicates that our app is performing well from a general web application perspective, but it is falling down from a PWA perspective.
 The Lighthouse report will tell you exactly which tests the application is failing.

 ## Final Cleanup